Chasse-galerie: In popular culture

 A Canadian 40¢ postage stamp was issued in 1991 (as the Witched Canoe), illustrating this legend (Canadian Scott #1334 or #1445), which forms part of a series on Canadian folktales.

 One of the oldest rides at Montreal's La Ronde amusement park, La Pitoune, uses this legend as inspiration.
 It is a basic sawmill log ride, but overhead is a representation of the flying canoe, with the devil perched behind the terrified men.
 The high bench at the back of the log-cars is therefore referred to as "the devil-seat".
 It closed down during the 2016 season.

 The legend serves as the label motif for Maudite, an ale produced by the Unibroue brewery of Quebec.

-The Science Fiction author Gordon R. Dickson wrote a novelette titled "The Immortal" in 1965, which was later incorporated into the collection Mutants (1970).
+The science fiction author Gordon R. Dickson wrote a novelette titled "The Immortal" in 1965, which was later incorporated into the collection Mutants (1970).
 A French-Canadian spaceman, piloting a spaceship called "la Chasse Gallerie" (the misspelling is consistent through the story), is the victim of an attack by aliens that misfires, sending his ship hundreds of light-years away.
 He tries to return, but only the ship itself, devoid of any occupant, is then discovered and rescued by humans two centuries later.
 The novelette was later expanded into the novel The Forever Man (1986), by the same author.

 The National Film Board of Canada produced a short animated film of The Legend of the Flying Canoe (La Chasse-galerie).

 Claude Dubois sings a song called "Chasse Galerie" on the live album Rencontre de rêves (1992).
 Bruno Pelletier performed it in 2001 at the opening of the fourth Jeux de la Francophonie.

 The Quebec folk band La Bottine Souriante recorded a song based on the legend, "Martin de la Chasse-Galerie", for their album La Mistrine in 1994.
 In the song, Satan condemns the men in the flying canoe to wander in the skies over Montreal until the day of judgement.

 Montreal folk metal band Blackguard use an image of the flying canoe on the cover of their 2009 album Profugus Mortis.
-Included on the album is a song called "The Last We Wage", whose lyrics are based on this legend.
+Included on the album is a song called "The Last We Wage".
+Its lyrics are based on this legend.

 During the Opening Ceremony for the 2010 Winter Olympics in Vancouver, a canoe containing fiddler Colin Maier was lowered from the ceiling in an allusion to the legend.

-The Flying Canoe also appears in Frédéric Back's 1981 animated film Crac.
+The Flying Canoe appears in Frédéric Back's 1981 animated film Crac.